 Most scholarships are funded by alumni and friends of the college, or by companies with an interest in students in a specific major.
 These scholarships usually range in value from $500 to $1,750 per year.
 Students are selected to receive these scholarships based upon the criteria established by the donor or in the spirit of the gift to the college.
 The scholarship application does not ensure an award, and the number of awards depends upon available funding.
-The student will be notified of the college scholarship award during the month of August.
-Students must reapply for scholarship consideration the following years.
+Students will be notified of the college scholarship award during the month of August.
+Students must reapply for scholarship consideration each following year.

 All scholarships are awarded on the basis of the applicant’s scholastic ability and academic achievement, unless otherwise indicated by the donor.
-Students must submit online scholarship applications by March 1 to be considered for an award in the next academic year.
+Students must submit online scholarship applications by March 1 to be considered for awards in the next academic year.
 Students must be enrolled in an engineering curriculum and maintain a CU-Boulder cumulative grade-point average of at least 3.000.

 The BOLD Center offers participation scholarships to students seeking an undergraduate degree in this college.
 For additional information, visit the BOLD Center.